zoranbosnjak/asterix-specs/README.md

 ## JSON format (.json)

-This is an intermediate format which is directly derived from the `.ast` files, using a reference parser (`convert --json`).
+This is an intermediate format which is directly derived from the `.ast` files, using a reference parser (`convert --ast --json`).
 JSON is well supported format, so it is easy to include asterix specifications in another project.

 See `renderer` as an example `python` application.